cpldcpu/MisguidedAttention/README.md

 ### No Paradox in an expected Hanging

 *"Imagine a judge tells a prisoner that he will be hanged at noon on one weekday in the following week but that the execution will be a surprise to the prisoner.
 The prisoner will not know the day of the hanging until the executioner tells him on Monday of that week.
-The prisoner deduces that he will never be hanged by surprise because because he would know the day beforehand.
+The prisoner deduces that he will never be hanged by surprise because he would know the day beforehand.
 The prisoner is executed on a Friday.
 Was the execution a surprise to the prisoner?"*

 There is still some room for interpretation in this question.
 Confusing answers by all LLMs